Egerer v. CSR West, LLC

 116 Wash.
 App.
 645, 67 P.3d 1128 (2003)

-Egerer (plaintiff) required a substantial amount of fill to make his 10-acre parcel of land suitable for development.
-He contracted with CSR West, LLC (CSR) (defendant) to transport material from a highway excavation to his site at the rate of $.50 per cubic yard.
-Shortly thereafter, CSR stopped supplying fill to Egerer because it was more profitable for CSR to supply the material to another party.
-After CSR’s breach, Egerer did not purchase replacement fill from another supplier because it would have been too expensive and there would have been insufficient time to complete the project.
-Several months later, he obtained price quotes for replacement fill ranging from $8.25 to $9.00 per cubic yard, but the prices exceeded his budget.
-A year after the CSR’s breach Egerer purchased fill material resulting from an unexpected landslide at a cost of $6.39 per cubic yard.
-He subsequently filed suit claiming damages of the difference between the contract price and the $8.25 estimate he first received.
-The trial court found breach and awarded damages for non-delivery.
-CSR appealed, contending the court erred in its calculation of the damages by relying on the market price of a superior product six months after the buyer learned of the breach.
+Robert Egerer (plaintiff) required fill to make his land suitable for commercial development.
+CSR West, LLC (CSR) (defendant) was excavating material from nearby roadways.
+Egerer contracted with CSR to purchase the excavated material for 50 cents per cubic yard.
+Shortly thereafter, CSR stopped supplying fill to Egerer because it was more profitable to supply it to another party.
+Egerer did not immediately purchase replacement fill elsewhere because it would have been too expensive and there was insufficient time before the rainy season.
+Approximately six months later, Egerer obtained quotes for replacement fill ranging from $8.25 to $9.00 per cubic yard, but the prices exceeded his budget.
+The replacement fill was of a higher quality because shoulder excavation material was hard to find.
+Two years after CSR’s breach, Egerer purchased fill material resulting from a landslide for $6.39 per cubic yard.
+He then sued CSR, claiming damages totaling the difference between the contract price and the $8.25 quote he received six months after the breach.
+He also sought consequential damages for lost rents resulting from the 24-month delay in development.
+The trial court held that CSR breached the contract.
+It awarded damages for nondelivery using Egerer’s formula but denied consequential damages.
+CSR appealed, contending that the court erred in its calculation of damages by relying on the market price of a superior product six months after Egerer learned of the breach.

 Rule of Law